giovannirocci/paraphrasus-embedding-eval/README.md

-# Benchmarking library and reproduction code for [PARAPHRASUS: A Comprehensive Benchmark for Evaluating Paraphrase Detection Models]
+# Benchmarking library and reproduction code for [PARAPHRASUS: A Comprehensive Benchmark for Evaluating Paraphrase Detection Models](https://arxiv.org/pdf/2409.12060)

-This repository contains the code, datasets, and scripts to reproduce the experiments and results from the preprint "PARAPHRASUS: A Comprehensive Benchmark for Evaluating Paraphrase Detection Models" .
+This repository contains the code, datasets, and scripts to reproduce the results and extend from the paper "PARAPHRASUS: A Comprehensive Benchmark for Evaluating Paraphrase Detection Models" presented at COLING2025.

 Any set of prediction methods can be used to run a benchmark on any of the specified datasets.